Indo-Islamic architecture: Taj Mahal

-The most well known example of Mughal architecture is the Taj Mahal.
-It was built for the wife of Shah Jahan, who died in 1631.
+The best known example of Mughal architecture is the Taj Mahal.
+It was built as a mausoleum for Mumtaz Mahal, the wife of Shah Jahan, who died in 1631.
 The main ideas and themes of garden tombs had already been explored by earlier Mughal emperors, and this was the culmination of all those previous works into a national landmark.
-The 171 meter white tomb rises above a reflecting pool.
+The white tomb rises above a reflecting pool, within a large walled garden.

 Red Fort

 The Red Fort in Delhi is also an important example of Mughal Architecture.
 It was built during the zenith of the Mughal Empire under Shah Jahan.
 It was designated a UNESCO World Heritage Site in 2007.
 As one of the largest forts in India, it served as the official residence of the emperor for nearly 200 years.